cloudius-systems/osv/README.md

 the `./scripts/download_aarch64_packages.py` script.
 OSv can also be built natively on Ubuntu on ARM hardware like Raspberry PI 4, Odroid N2+ or RockPro64.

-Please note that as of the latest [0.56.0 release](https://github.com/cloudius-systems/osv/releases/tag/v0.56.0), the ARM part of OSv has been greately improved and tested and is quite close in functionality to the x86_64 port.
+Please note that as of the latest [0.57.0 release](https://github.com/cloudius-systems/osv/releases/tag/v0.57.0), the ARM part of OSv has been greately improved and tested and is pretty much on par with the x86_64 port in terms of the functionality.
-In addition, most unit tests and many more advanced apps like nginx, python, iperf3, etc can successfully run on QEMU and Firecraker on Raspberry PI 4 and Odroid N2+ with KVM acceleration enabled.
+In addition, all unit tests and many  advanced apps like Java, golang, nginx, python, iperf3, etc can successfully run on QEMU and Firecraker on Raspberry PI 4 and Odroid N2+ with KVM acceleration enabled.

 For more information about the aarch64 port please read [this Wiki page](https://github.com/cloudius-systems/osv/wiki/AArch64).